ustclby/Unsupervised-Domain-Specific-Deblurring/README.md

 ```

 ### Test
-Our pre-trained model for face and text can be downloaded [here]().
+Our pre-trained model for face and text can be downloaded [here](https://drive.google.com/drive/folders/1P0mP8JjfdV55tDK7a3fIU4yghVmaUJyF?usp=sharing).
 To test the model, run the following command line in the source code directory.
-You may choose the perceptual loss type, which is used for evaluating the perceptual distance between deblurred images and original ones.
-VGG_face pretrained model can be found [here]().
+You may set other parameters based on your experiment setting.
+To choose the perceptual loss type as face, you need to manually set the VGG face model path in network.py.
+VGG_face pretrained model can be found [here](https://drive.google.com/drive/folders/1P0mP8JjfdV55tDK7a3fIU4yghVmaUJyF?usp=sharing).

 ```bash